Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

 ### Image Registry

 Let's configure the registry where the Docker images will be pulled from.
-You may want to replace `registry.mirantis.com/k0rdent-enterprise` below with your own registry.
+You may want to replace `registry.mirantis.com/k0rdent-enterprise` with your own registry here and in the `helm upgrade` commands in the next sections.

 > NOTICE:
 > Currently Grafana and `ingress-nginx` will not work in an air-gapped environment.